How to unlock the Galaxy Skin in Fortnite

-Samsung and Epic Games teamed up for the Galaxy Note 9 ($1,000 at Amazon.com) release to gift Samsung customers with a custom Galaxy Skin.
+Samsung and Epic Games teamed up for the Galaxy Note 9 release to gift Samsung customers with a custom Galaxy Skin.
 With the Note 9 now available, along with the Galaxy Skin, those who play Fortnite surely want to up their look.

 The skin itself is pretty sweet.
 Your character is covered in stars and various other artifacts from outer space.
 You can watch a video of Fortnite streamer Ninja using the Galaxy Skin a few days ago.